col1985/twitter-bot/README.md

 twitter-bot
 ====

-Basic twitter bot ExpressJS app.
+Basic twitter bot as a service deployed on Red Hat Mobile Application Platform.